 Hands-on, creative, and design-centered learning are elements of “maker learning.”
-Maker learning is important to teachers, leaders, parents, and especially students because it has the power to:
+Maker learning, and its core values of agency, authenticity and, audience, is important to teachers, leaders, parents, and especially students because it has the power to: